Nuraj-Shrestha/fidhacks25/README.md

 - OpenAI for providing the GPT-3.5 API
 - The Flask community for their excellent documentation
 - All contributors who have helped shape this project

-## Contact

-For any questions or suggestions, please open an issue in the repository.